bigmlcom/bigmler/docs/index.rst

     bigmler --train data/iris.csv --test-split 0.2 --name iris --evaluate

-will build a source with your entire file contents, create the corresponding dataset and split it in two: a test dataset with a 20% of instances and a training dataset with the 80% left.
+will build a source with your entire file contents, create the corresponding dataset and split it in two: a test dataset with 20% of instances and a training dataset with the remaining 80%.
 Then, a model will be created based on the training set data and evaluated using the test set.

 Fitering Sources